smithaagarwal/lm-code-react-hooks-api-calls-disney/docs/activity_5.md

 ## Hints and tips

-💡 It might be worth attempting in a TDD manner with React Testing Library
+💡 It might be worth attempting this in a TDD manner with React Testing Library ✅

 💡 Currently when you add a favourite it only includes the character ID.
-Maybe you'll need to change that approach.
+Maybe you'll need to change that approach. 🤔

 💡 You might need to change the remove from favourites function if you do change the way the favourites are tracked in state.

+💡 If you get stuck, take a break and come back to this later. ☕️ If you get really stuck, reach out to one of your fellow cohort members and see if they can give you a nudge in the right direction.
+Your coaches are on hand to support you too. 😊

+## The End.

+Phew!
+That was tough!

+If you made it this far, take a very well deserved rest.
+It's safe to say you have now mastered the concepts of React 🔥